-71. Paragraphs 72 to 85 provide a broad description of this indicator, which is based solely on the individualised student data captured in the HESA and ILR student records.
+73. Paragraphs 74 to 87 provide a broad description of this indicator, which is based solely on the individualised student data captured in the HESA and ILR student records.
 The detailed algorithms used to calculate the completion indicator are not included in this document and will

-- 72. This indicator is experimental.
-Consequently, it has been produced at a more aggregate level than the other indicators, and is available only for the years 2016-17, 2017-18 and 2018-19.
-In future, the OfS intends to refine the methodology and will also seek to report the measure at a more granular level. - 73.
+- be published separately in due course.
+The description given here applies equally to full-time and part-time cohorts. - 74.
+This indicator is experimental.
+Consequently, it has been produced at a more aggregate level than the other indicators, and is available only for the years 2016-17, 2017-18, 2018-19 and 2019-20.
+In future, the OfS intends to refine the methodology and will also seek to report the measure at a more granular level. - 75.
 The completion indicator estimates the proportion of students likely to complete the higher education qualification they are studying for, on the basis of student withdrawal rates in the most recent year for which data is available.
-Completion in this context is defined as achieving at least the qualification level originally aimed for 17. - 74.
+Completion in this context is defined as achieving at least the qualification level originally aimed for. - 76.
 The indicator is created for each year by identifying the students who withdraw from higher education study at the provider in question in that year, without completing at least the qualification level originally aimed for.
 This group of withdrawing students is divided into cohorts, each defined by the year in which they started their programme of study.
 The withdrawing students in each cohort are then divided by the number of students who started in the corresponding cohort entry year.
 For example, for the indicator based on withdrawals in 2016-17, the number of 2012-13 starters who withdrew in 2016-17 is divided by the number of 2012-13 starters, the number of 2013-14 starters who withdrew in 2016-17 is similarly divided by the number of 2013-14 starters, and so on.
 The resulting cohort proportions are added together to give a withdrawal indicator.
-Subtracting the withdrawal indicator from 100 per cent gives the completion indicator.

-75. A student is considered to have withdrawn in a given year if either of the following applies:

-- they are recorded in the HESA or ILR student records with a date of leaving the programme of study that falls within that academic year - that is the second consecutive year in which the student has been recorded as dormant. - 76.
-A worked example of the completion indicator calculation is given in paragraphs 81 to 85.
+Subtracting the withdrawal indicator from 100 per cent gives the completion indicator. - 77.
+A student is considered to have withdrawn in a given year if either of the following applies: - they are recorded in the HESA or ILR student records with a date of leaving the programme of study that falls within that academic year - that is the second consecutive year in which the student has been recorded as dormant. - 78.
+A worked example of the completion indicator calculation is given in paragraphs 83 to 87.